Skip to content

 Quick answer

-The best AI code review tool in 2026 is the one whose pricing model, model routing, and agent surface match how your team actually ships.
-For most teams that want multi-model review, transparent per-PR credits, a free chat lane, and a fix agent, Critique is the strongest all-round pick.
+The best AI code review tool in 2026 is the one whose pricing model, model routing, and verification depth match how your team actually ships.
+For most teams that want multi-model review, transparent per-PR credits, sandbox-powered safe merging, a free chat lane, and a fix agent, Critique is the strongest all-round pick.
 CodeRabbit wins on single-model simplicity, Greptile on huge monorepos, and GitHub Copilot code review on zero-lift adoption inside Copilot-paying orgs.

 The nine tools, ranked and summarised.